 -

-- information search in support of decision-making,
+- information-seeking in support of decision-making,

 Education